h2oai/sparkling-water/doc/windows_manual.rst

         </property>
       </configuration>

-   Note: you can also use Hive default scratch directory which is ``/tmp/hive``.
-In this case, you need to create directory manually and call ``winutils.exe chmod 777 \tmp\hive`` to setup right permissions.
+   Note: you can also use Hive default scratch directory which is ``c:\tmp\hive``.
+In this case, you need to create directory manually and call ``winutils.exe chmod -R 777 c:\tmp\hive`` to setup right permissions.

 6. Set ``HADOOP_CONF_DIR`` property: